Cumbemayo

 Cumbemayo or Cumbe Mayo is an archaeological site located 20 kilometers southwest of the city of Cajamarca in Peru at 3,500 meters of elevation.
 Built around 1500 B.C.E, it comprises aqueducts, a grotto and petroglyphs; all within an area of rock formations.

 History

-The aqueduct and the petroglyphs at Cumbemayo are thought to be built circa 1500 - 1000 BC, the petroglpyhs being similar to those of Chavín culture.
+The aqueduct and the petroglyphs at Cumbemayo are thought to be built circa 1500 - 1000 BC, the petroglyphs being similar to those of Chavín culture.

 Aqueduct

 One of the main attractions of Cumbemayo, or "Narrow River" in Cajamarca Quechua, is the aqueduct.
 This is a canal of approximately 9 km in length, carefully carved in volcanic rock to divert the water from the hills to cultivation fields and a large reservoir; which is presumably originally at the foot of the Santa Apolonia Hill.

 Heading towards the aqueduct one can observe some stairways sculpted in stone, and a carved stone which had been used as a ceremonial altar.
 Also prominent is the Sanctuary a huge cliff resembling a man's head, whose mouth would be a grotto, where interesting but undecipherable petroglyphs have been found.
 The caves and shelters of the area evidence other stone engravings, where visitors claim to see anthropomorphic images.

 The aqueduct winds down the hills toward the city of Cajamarca, stretching out over about 5 mi in length.
 The canals brought water from the high grounds to the valleys below, which was especially valuable during times of water scarcity.
 A number of petroglyphs are also scattered around the aqueduct and in surrounding caves.
 These symbols provide additional insight into the people who constructed the canals.